15 Best Exercises to Do at Home for Stronger Glutes and a Bigger Butt

 Kneel on the floor.
 Now step into a half kneel with one knee up.
 Push off the floor with the heel of the front leg and bring the other leg up.
 Kneel back down with one leg first, followed by the other.
 Repeat on the other side.

 Are butt exercises without weights effective?

-These exercises give you a good foundation for shaping your butt without weights.
+These butt exercises give you a good foundation for shaping your glutes and building a bigger butt without weights.
 Stay consistent and really feel your glutes burn after each workout.
 If you have dumbbells, a resistance band, kettlebells, or similar equipment, make sure to include them, too.
 Muscle building is based on progressive overload, so you need to keep it challenging!

-You can find most of these exercises with detailed video instructions in the Results app along with a 12-week bodyweight workout plan you can do at home.
+You can find most of these exercises with detailed video instructions in the adidas Training app along with a 12-week bodyweight workout plan you can do at home.